ecsdeployer/ecsdeployer/www/docs/limitations.md

 :    Currently the "Operating System" option is forced to LINUX.
 Windows support will be added in the future.

+#### Only manages deployment-related infrastructure

+:    The focus of this app is to make repeated deployments easy and fast.
+It purposely does not try to manage the entirety of the infrastructure required for your app.
+You must create the constant resources (Load balancers, target groups, ECS cluster, ECR repository, roles, etc.).
+Managing those is outside the scope of this program for the time being.

 ## Planned Features
 * [ ] ECS Service Registries
 * [x] AppMesh/Envoy Proxies